 From Tochomae train station we will travel to the Subashiri trail 5th station by either private or public transport.
 Mode of transportation will depend on estimated traffic as well as group size.

 Our tours run on "Japan time".
-This means that we leave promptly at the published departure time.
+This means that we leave promptly at the published departure time of 9:30 am.
 If you are late, the tour will leave without you and your reservation will be forfeited without refund.
 Please make your greatest effort to show up on time.
 Find more information on the Tochomae pick up location here.

 *Optional pick up/drop off at Gotenba train station (Mt.
 Fuji area) is available, more information on this here.